Programs of Study

 Charles Herndon, Fine Arts professor emeritus, shows his work at galleries in Chicago, Cleveland, Columbus, Cincinnati, and in a gallery and sculpture garden he built on Kelleys Island.
 He is a stone carver, frequently using stones found near his Lake Erie studio and gallery complex.
 He also works in glass, wood, and metal, and is a painter and photographer.
 His stone sculptures address geologic time and process, human touch and response, and the formal attributes and associations of the figure.
 His photographs reflect the manifestations of time passing and natural process found on and about the island.
 His paintings deal with language, perception, and physical response as a key to intellectual and emotional involvement.
 His pieces have been purchased for many public and private collections.
 BFA, Cleveland Institute of Art; BA, Case Western Reserve University; MFA, Syracuse University.
 Website: www.charlesherndon.com

-William Hunt, Fine Arts and Graduate Studies, professor emeritus.
-He served as editor of Ceramics Monthly magazine while teaming ceramics, glaze/clay formulation, and ceramic art history at CCAD.
+Bill Hunt, Fine Arts and Graduate Studies professor emeritus, served as editor of Ceramics Monthly magazine prior to teaching ceramics, glaze/clay chemistry, and ceramic art history at CCAD.
 Hunt maintains an active studio practice and has exhibited his work in more than 100 regional, national, and international exhibitions.
+He has conducted dozens of professional workshops nationally and internationally; juried and curated multiple exhibitions, including CCAD’s 21st Century Ceramics in the United States and Canada exhibit; and authored multiple publications.
+Hunt has been elected to lifetime memberships in the International Academy of Ceramics (Geneva, Switzerland) and the National Council on Education for the Ceramic Arts (USA).
 BA, College of Wooster; MFA, Ohio State University.
-Website: http://www.billandlizhunt.com/
+Online: http://www.billandlizhunt.com/